uidaholib/main-web-redesign_draft/_updates/opening_guide.md

 - The library is open to all patrons: U of I students, faculty, and staff, as well as community patrons.
 - Please check our [hours]({{ '/about/hours.html' | relative_url }}) for the most up-to-date opening times.
 - Hours are subject to change due to special circumstances, including staffing outages due to COVID.
 Please call 208-885-6559 with questions.
+- The Library has resumed swipe-in access from midnight to 2 am Sundays through Thursdays.
+A VandalCard is required.
+When entering, use the card swipe on the left-hand side of the foyer.
+If your card does not swipe, ring the doorbell or knock to notify circulation staff.
+You will need to show your card at the front door to gain access.

 ### Mask Wearing and Social Distancing
 {:.h4}